JAGFx/FormJS/README.md

 #### Redirection

-You can redirect user after ajax request.
+You can redirect the user after an Ajax request.
 A message will be added after error title.

 You can change this message and delay before the redirection